Victor Ginsburgh

-Victor Alexandre Ginsburgh (born 1939 in Rwanda-Urundi) is a Belgian economist.
+Victor Alexandre Ginsburgh (25 March 1939 – 6 October 2025) was a Belgian economist.

-Biography
+Life and career

-Ginsburgh was born in 1939 into an expatriate family: "My father was only a white Russian, and my mother an Austrian Jew".
+Ginsburgh was born in Rwanda-Urundi on 25 March 1939, into an expatriate family: "My father was only a white Russian, and my mother an Austrian Jew".

-Victor Ginsburgh studied at the Free University of Brussels (now split into the Université Libre de Bruxelles and the Vrije Universiteit Brussel) and mastered in econometrics.
-He earned an economics PhD in 1972.
-He has been an Economics professor at Université Libre de Bruxelles since 1975.
+He studied at the Free University of Brussels (now split into the Université libre de Bruxelles and the Vrije Universiteit Brussel) and mastered in econometrics.
+Ginsburgh earned an economics PhD in 1972.
+He was an economics professor at Université libre de Bruxelles from 1975.

-He is now an honorary professor.
-He is former co-director of the European Center for Advanced Research in Economics and Statistics (ECARES).
-He has been visiting professor in several US universities (Yale, University of Virginia, Chicago University), as well as in France (Paris and Marseille), and Belgium (Louvain and Liège).
-He is also member of the Center for Operations Research and Econometrics (CORE), Université catholique de Louvain.
+Ginsburgh was later an honorary professor.
+He was co-director of the European Center for Advanced Research in Economics and Statistics (ECARES).
+Ginsburgh was also a visiting professor in several U.S. universities (Yale, University of Virginia, Chicago University), as well as in France (Paris and Marseille), and Belgium (Louvain and Liège).
+He was also member of the Center for Operations Research and Econometrics (CORE), Université catholique de Louvain.

-He wrote and edited a dozen books, including The Structure of Applied General Equilibrium, Cambridge, MA., MIT Press, 1997, with M. Keyzer, and How Many Languages Do We Need, Princeton University Press, 2011 with Shlomo Weber, and is the author or coauthor of over 180 papers on topics in applied and theoretical economics, including industrial organization and general equilibrium analysis.
-His more recent interests go to the economics of languages, as well as to art history and art philosophy, two fields in which he tries to put to use his (self-taught) knowledge of economics.
-He has published over 50 papers on these topics, some of which appeared in the American Economic Review, the Journal of Political Economy, Games and Economic Behavior, the Journal of Economic Perspectives and the European Economic Review.
+He wrote and edited a dozen books, including The Structure of Applied General Equilibrium, Cambridge, MA., MIT Press, 1997, with M. Keyzer, and How Many Languages Do We Need, Princeton University Press, 2011 with Shlomo Weber, and was the author or coauthor of over 180 papers on topics in applied and theoretical economics, including industrial organisation and general equilibrium analysis.
+His later interests went to the economics of languages, as well as to art history and art philosophy, two fields in which he tried to put to use his (self-taught) knowledge of economics.
+He published over 50 papers on these topics, some of which appeared in the American Economic Review, the Journal of Political Economy, Games and Economic Behavior, the Journal of Economic Perspectives and the European Economic Review.

-Ginsburgh is the author or coauthor of papers on topics in applied and theoretical economics, including industrial organization and general equilibrium analysis.
+Ginsburgh was the author or coauthor of papers on topics in applied and theoretical economics, including industrial organisation and general equilibrium analysis.

+Ginsburgh died on 6 October 2025, at the age of 86.

 Political views

-He is known in Belgium for his criticism towards Israel politics which he has expressed in numerous articles.
+Ginsburgh was known in Belgium for his criticism of Israel politics which he has expressed in numerous articles.